 Example 2: Defining an Alert that Fires on Particular Days

 Here we include

-(weekday("UTC") = 1 or weekday("UTC") = 3 or weekday("UTC") = 5) in a conditional expression to define an alert that fires when the CPU load average rises above 2.5 on a Monday, Wednesday, or Friday of each week.
+(weekday("UTC") = 6 OR weekday("UTC") = 7 to create an alert that fires when the CPU load average rises above 2.5 on the weekend.